Routes

 Cancha Cancha 2D1N

-Beautiful trekking over the Huaran valley, located in the Urubamba mountain range.
-We start from Saywapata, going through a beautiful valley with native plants and trees for about 4 hours of ascent until we reach the high Andean community of Cancha Cancha.
-Here we will be received by one of the local families, with a delicious local lunch, we will get to know the family house, traditional textiles, agriculture, livestock, and we will share an authentic experience with nature and Andean culture.
-The next day we visit Wasan Qocha sacred lake.
+Beautiful hike through the Huarán valley, in the Urubamba mountain range.
+We start in Saywapata, traversing a beautiful valley with native forests for about 4 hours of ascent until we reach the high-Andean community of Cancha Cancha.
+Here we will be welcomed by a local family with a delicious lunch.
+We will get to know their home, traditional textiles, agriculture, livestock, and share an authentic experience with Andean nature and culture.
+On the second day, we visit the sacred Wasan Qocha lagoon.